They isolated themselves for 726 days to give their daughter a chance at life

 “We hope perhaps she can regain some of the skills she’s lost,” Glenn O’Neill said.

-She can’t sing along to the songs the family used to sing together, but her eyes still light up when she hears music.
+She can’t sing along with the songs the family used to sing together, but her eyes still light up when she hears music.

 “She’s still running.
 She’s still climbing up in her playhouse.
 She loves looking through her books.
 She loves Dora the Explorer,” Glenn O’Neill said.
 “We cherish every second because we know none of us are guaranteed a future.
 And we feel blessed we’ve been given this chance of potentially not going down the regular path of Sanfilippo.”